 Opening hours: Everyday 8:30-17:30.
 Entrance fee: free.
 Website

 Tham Pla Cave, aka Monkey Temple and Fish Cave

 This is purely a tourist attraction, and the monkeys know it.
-Basically, every day a troop of monkeys come down from a cave in the hill to get food that tourists throw at them.
+Basically, every day a troop of monkeys comes down from a cave in the hill to get food that tourists throw at them.
 Usually it’s just bananas and peanuts, but I saw some other things thrown at the monkeys too.
 They will also rummage through trash, grab things out of your hands or even go through cars and scooters to grab whatever piques their interest.
 Oddly, my tour guide didn’t actually direct us to the fish cave, but the reviews of it aren’t the greatest.
 Just a bunch of tourists looking at fish in a pond.

 Opening hours: Everyday 8:00-18:00.
 Entrance fee: 100 baht ($3).